hoangsonww/FRED-Data-Analysis/README.md

 Alternatively, run `npm run run:all` to quickly start the data fetching and vectorization.
 (Run inside the `backend` directory)

+> Note: It may take quite long to fully process all the data, as there are approximately 10,000 data points to process!

 ### To Upsert Data to Pinecone

 ```bash